MUDE-2025/GA1.1/README.md

 You can access this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/GA1.1/README.html.
 Pages can be downloaded as `.md` and `.ipynb` files to your computer.

-This assignment is split into three main parts, all presented in the [analysis notebook](./analysis.ipynb) :
+This assignment is split into three main parts, all presented in the [model comparison notebook](./analysis.ipynb) :

 1. The first half presents you with some information about modelling ice and asks you to evaluate some hypothetical models.
 2. The second part asks you to run two simple models to predict the ice breakage day and discuss them.